+Appendix 13

-Appendix 13 Lent to Easter to Whitsun in the Calendar of the Soul
+From Lent to Easter and Whitsun in the Calendar of the Soul

 This time interval of the year covers exactly the intervals between two 'warning verses'; between 46 and 7, the ones that mark the Ahrimanic temptation on one hand and the Luciferic temptation on the other.
+On one hand we are told that "The world is threatening to stun the inborn forces of my soul" (verse 46); on the other that "My Self is threatening to fly forth."
+The time between Lent and Whitsun is framed between the two temptations.

 The time preceding Easter is an echo of the ministry of Christ, His service to the Earth and to the human being.
 After Easter we follow His becoming the spirit of the Earth and the effort of the human being to make this reality her own.